 We are located off route 245, three-minutes drive from downtown Puerto Jimenez.
 From the main street of PJ, turn right at the BM supermarket going toward Matapalo/Carate.
 Take the second street on the right (the gym road), go down the little hill and to the end of the road.
-Your guide will meet you at the green bench (before the road takes a hard left) with a sign for Osa Interactive Gardens.
+Your guide will meet you at the green bench (before the road takes a sharp left) at the sign for Osa Interactive Gardens.
 We are next to Cacao Monkey Lodge.
-You can find us on WAZE or ask us about courtesy intown pick-up for tour clients.
+You can find us on WAZE or ask us about courtesy in-town pick-up for tour clients.

 Rayner Francisco Araya M.

 Osa Interactive Gardens Founder and Director